santagoy/san-tagoy-xyz/content/games/wanton-pinoy-spaghetti/violence.md

 ## Enemy Morale

-Assign a moral rating to a general group of enemies from 3 to 9.
+Assign a morale rating to a general group of enemies from 3 to 9.
 The higher, the less likely to rout.

-Each enemy has a morale value.
-Roll 2d6 when
+Roll 2d6 when their

-- their leader is shot
+- leader is shot

 - numbers are halved